 The application of a water mist to contaminated surfaces during demolition serves to reduce the percentage of airborne particulates in the respirable size range.
 The efficiency of the mist varies with each application and depends on, among other variables, mist particle size, water flow rate, and the size of potential airborne particles.
 For the purposes of this analysis, water-mist application is assumed to reduce the quantity of airborne particulates by 90%.
 The efficiency of the water-mist process must be weighed in light of the generated waste stream and the need to confine and capture runoff from the misting process.
 Thus, the LPF for concrete crushing is assumed to be 0.1.
-This value is slightly lower than that used for the 233-S building (0.3), based on observations of the effectiveness of the misting on that facility (1) and during demolition of 232-Z.
+This value is slightly lower than that used for the 233-S building (0.3), based on observations of the effectiveness of the misting on that facility(1) and during demolition of 232-Z.

 As the material falls to the ground and is entrained in the air, a separate LPF may be used.
 The EPA has published size-specific control-effectiveness values for mist eliminators.
-The values for < 250 FPM mist eliminators are used to represent the water/mist spray controls applied to materials-handling operations at building 236-Z. The EPA control-effectiveness values as presented were interpolated to the particles' size ranges identified for this source type.
+The values for < 250 FPM mist eliminators is used to represent the water/mist spray controls applied to materials-handling operations at the 236-Z building.
+The EPA control-effectiveness values as presented were interpolated to the particles' size ranges identified for this source type.
 The maximum reported control-effectiveness was assumed for particle sizes larger than those reported in the reference, rather than extrapolating upward from the EPA values.
 The following LPFs result (EPA 1995):

-- $0 2.5 \ \mu m$: 0.95
+• $0 - 2.5 \, \mu m$ : 0.95

-- $2.5 5 \ \mu m$: 0.60
+• $2.5 - 5 \mu m$ : 0.60

-- $5 10 \ \mu m$: 0.30
+• $5-10 \mu m$ : 0.30

-- 10 15 μm: 0.25
+• $10 - 15 \mu m$ : 0.25

-- $15 30 \ \mu m$: 0.25
+• $15 - 30 \mu m$ : 0.25

-- > 30 μ m: 0.25
+• > 30 $\mu$ m: 0.25

 The RF is the fraction of airborne radionuclides as particles that can be transported through air and inhaled into the human respiratory system.
 The RF is assumed to include particles 10-μm AED and less.
 In this study, all of the suspendable material is addressed (not just the respirable portion).
 It is estimated that most radioactive particles in the contamination are respirable in size.
 In this study, the radioactive particles are considered bound to particles of dust from the rubble and are transported as a size distribution of particles representative of construction dust.
 These particulates are removed from the plume and placed on the ground through dry deposition, a process that removes nonrespirable particles much more effectively than respirable particles.
-It is conservatively assumed that all radioactive particles separate from any associated rubble particles transport as a mixture of particle sizes representative of dust from the rubble and impact the respiratory system as all respirable particles.
+It is conservatively assumed that all radioactive particles separate from any associated rubble particles upon entry into the respiratory system.
+The result of these considerations is that radioactive particles are modeled to transport as a mixture of particle sizes representative of dust from the rubble and are modeled to impact the respiratory system as all respirable particles.